copenlu/tx-ray/README.md

 # TX-Ray: Quantifying and Explaining Model-Knowledge Transfer in (Un-)Supervised NLP ([paper](https://arxiv.org/abs/1912.00982))

 TX-Ray is a method to better understand how models learn by visualizing (inspecting), quantifying and analyzing model neuron knowledge building and adaptation.
 It can be used to compare model knowledge during training epochs, fine-tuning and between architectures.
-TX-Ray applies the principle of ''visualizing what input features as neuron prefers'', commonly known as activation maximization, and adapts the method for use in NLP -- i.e. to visualize which words each neuron prefers.
+TX-Ray applies the principle of ''visualizing what input features a neuron prefers'', commonly known as activation maximization, and adapts the method for use in NLP -- i.e. to visualize which words each neuron prefers.
 It does so by aggregating maximal layer activations and connecting them to the discrete input (or output) features that produced the maximum.
 The resulting feature activation distributions can be used to quantify knowledge change (forgetting and transfer) using distribution distance measures, which works without requiring probing tasks.
 One can also visualize which features each neuron prefers in a learning stage and explore semantics learned by neurons, which is especially interesting for discovering what knwoledge abstraction (task solving building blocks) self-supervised models learn, which unlike probing tasks/ diagnostic classifiers etc. allow to discover unforseen learning effects.

 With TX-Ray, we provide a set of visualizations and measures and that support both *overview and detail* analysis.
 There are plots that guide users by allowing them to find interesting neurons and then visualize which knowledge these neurons abstract and how it changes during learning.

 This repository currently shows how to use TX-Ray for RNNs, using all or only the most active activations for analyis.
-In the [paper](https://arxiv.org/abs/1912.00982), we focused on the most active neurons -- max-1 activations.
+In the [paper](https://arxiv.org/abs/1912.00982), we focus on the most active neurons -- max-1 activations.

 # Dataset
 1. [Wikitext-2](https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-2-v1.zip)